 Of all the gardens on this list, Bois de Boulogne is the only extremely large park that you could really get lost in.
-You will also find an extremely high concentration of Parisians here as most tourists would gravitate towards a more famous park.
+You’ll also find an extremely high concentration of Parisians here as most tourists would gravitate towards a more famous park.

 It is home to several lakes, one of which is large enough to have two islands in it.
 You’ll see people rowing, exercising, walking around, and generally enjoying nature.

 This park is also home to the Louis Vuitton Foundation Museum.
 You’ll find a lot to do with kids here such as the Jardin d’Acclimatation.
-Cool little spot with rides and such.
+It’s a cool little spot with rides and such.

 5. Palais de Tokyo